vtex/faststore/docs/how-to-create-banner-search.md

 The Search Banner Feature is related to the term searched on a store.

-{% note %}
-For more information about the Search Banner Feature, check [configuring banners](https://help.vtex.com/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb/4ViKEivLJtJsvpaW0aqIQ5) on VTEX Intelligent Search.
+> ℹ️ For more information about the Search Banner Feature, check [configuring banners](https://help.vtex.com/tracks/vtex-intelligent-search--19wrbB7nEQcmwzDPl1l4Cb/4ViKEivLJtJsvpaW0aqIQ5) on VTEX Intelligent Search.
-{% endnote %}

 Learn how to implement the Search Banner in the following sections.